Two blocks, with masses of 3 kg and 2 kg, are released from rest at the top of a 30° inclined plane

 Problem diagram:

-We choose a frame of reference pointed out in the downward direction of the inclined plane and with the
+We choose a reference frame oriented in the downward direction of the inclined plane and with the

 x-axis parallel to the plane (Figure 1).

-Free-Body Diagram, we have the forces that act in each block.
+Drawing a Free-Body Diagram, we have the forces acting on each block.

 -